|

 of the Intifada in Israel amounted to a state of war, subjecting

-the child to more than just a generalized risk:
+the child to more than just a generalized risk: Israel is currently in a state of turmoil.
+Although,

 as plaintiff testified, Israel has always been a country at